EavenCS/PortfolioCV.Frontend/README.md

 ### The website design was advertised by Repo
-I have oriented myself to the design and the card sizes.
+I have oriented myself to the design and the card sizes. <br>
 [Inspired Repository](https://github.com/llo7d/personal_site)